etherlegend/codev/README.md

 # What Is CoDev?

 CoDev is a virtual developer that can help you bootstrap the boilerplate for any project in any programming language, based on a set of commands.
-The prompt is there in the [prompt.txt](prompt.txt)
+The prompt is there in the [prompt.txt](prompt.txt).
+Once you initialise the session by inserting the prompt, you'll be able to use these commands

 ## Available commands: